tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 and *docker-compose*.

 ## Refactor often
 When there is a comprehensive test suite watching your back, it is extremely easy to refactor code.
-If tests aren't overengineered and if they focus on the behavior, there shouldn't be any problems following through with major refactorings.
+If tests aren't
+over-engineered and if they focus on the behavior, there shouldn't be any problems following through with major refactorings.

-Making big refactorings with ease have some major quality benefits to the codebase.
+Making big refactorings with ease has some major quality benefits to the codebase.
 Before, I've claimed that you won't probably have enough domain expertise to design the system properly.
-But that is not a problem anymore as your design will evolve to match your ever increasing understanding of the domain.
-Less discrepancies between your code and domain ~ less bugs and easier maintenance.
+But that is not a problem anymore as your design will evolve to match your ever-increasing understanding of the domain.
+Fewer discrepancies between your code and domain ~ fewer bugs and easier maintenance.

 # More OOP
 I've found myself using way more objects and classes.
 Every time there is a new concept, I try to introduce a class for it.